 Commercial buildings come in all shapes and sizes.
-From the towering downtown offices to the abandoned fast-food restaurant, commercial buildings can take up the majority of any town’s business center.
+Have you seen towering downtown offices?
+How about fast-food restaurants?
+Commercial buildings can take up the majority of any town’s business center.

 In most cases, commercial buildings are leased to paying tenants.
-However, when things go awry (or a global pandemic hits), many building owners find themself tired of finding renters and start looking to sell their property.
+However, when things go awry (or a global pandemic hits), many building owners find themself tired of finding renters.
+This is where they start looking to sell their property.

 Today, buildings can be sold at a tremendous value, which usually means considerable taxes will be paid on the sale.
 Thankfully, some or all of the capital gains taxes can be deferred by using a 1031 exchange.

 In this article, we will outline the steps it takes to 1031 exchange buildings.
-After exploring potential reinvestment options we will make the case for mineral rights and royalties, which can bring tremendous value to an investment portfolio.
+After exploring potential reinvestment options, we will make the case for mineral rights and royalties.
+This can bring tremendous value to an investment portfolio.

 How to Sell A Commercial Building

 In order to 1031 exchange building, you must first obviously sell it.
 Think back to how you purchased your property.
 Chances are that things haven’t changed in the way this step of the process is done.
 Commercial building sales have been commonplace for over a century, so there are many systems in place to help you.

-Although many real estate websites have specifically designated commercial building sections for independent buyers to pursue and purchase, more often than not, most of today’s buyers and sellers will use a commercial real estate agent.
-Having someone who knows the market, has connections, and understands your property can make the process of selling a building easy and painless.
+Many real estate websites have specifically designated commercial building sections.
+This includes for independent buyers to pursue and purchase.
+But more often than not, most of today’s buyers and sellers will use a commercial real estate agent.
+Do you know what can make the process of selling a building easy and painless?
+Having someone who knows the market, has connections, and understands your property.

 Determining the Value of A Building

-Whether you are going out on your own or just checking to see the validity of your broker’s claim, you must first determine the value of your building before putting it on the open market.
+Whether you are going out on your own or just checking to see the validity of your broker’s claim, you must first determine the value of your building.
+This is before putting it on the open market.
 Commercial buildings have a ton of factors that determine their value, and therefore have a wide range of price points across the country.